 A major new acquisition from Hotchner this year includes further manuscripts and screenplays, correspondence with Hemingway, photographs and other memorabilia of Hotchner’s time at Washington University, photographs of Hemingway, and many materials related to Hotchner’s long-running charity production of the Hemingway story-cycle “The World of Nick Adams”.
 These materials are being processed and integrated with the existing A. E. Hotchner Papers.

-The Tennessee Williams Collection consists of three poem drafts by Williams written during his time at Washington University; Williams’s University College grade card; Williams’s Washington University Greek final examination blue book; four play scripts, The Rose Tattoo, Cat On a Hot Tin Roof, A Streetcar Named Desire and Vieux Carré; a film script for A Streetcar Named Desire; a draft of the libretto, Lord Byron’s Love Letter: Opera In One-Act; the foreward to Constructing a Play by Marian Gallaway; two inscribed publicity photographs of Williams; a first issue points for Tennesse Williams dramatist’s play service editions; programs for Williams celebrations; and two posters advertising William’s play productions.
+The Tennessee Williams Collection consists of three poem drafts by Williams written during his time at Washington University; Williams’s University College (now called School of Continuing & Professional Studies) grade card; Williams’s Washington University Greek final examination blue book; four play scripts, The Rose Tattoo, Cat On a Hot Tin Roof, A Streetcar Named Desire and Vieux Carré; a film script for A Streetcar Named Desire; a draft of the libretto, Lord Byron’s Love Letter: Opera In One-Act; the forward to Constructing a Play by Marian Gallaway; two inscribed publicity photographs of Williams; a first issue points for Tennessee Williams dramatist’s play service editions; programs for Williams celebrations; and two posters advertising William’s play productions.